 Vitamin B12 supplementation

-There are two forms of Vitamin B12, methylcobalamine and cyanocobalamin.
+There are two forms of Vitamin B12, methylcobalamin and cyanocobalamin.
 Methylcobalamine is more readily absorbed when given orally as a supplement.
-Vitamin B12 can also be given as a subcutaenous injection.
+Vitamin B12 can also be given as a subcutaneous injection.

 Jackson Galaxy B12 for Cats Dietary Supplement